“A man should hear a little music, read a little poetry, and see a fine

 ~ includes help for applying lessons to other poems

-For the second year of Poetry for Beginners work:
+For the second year of Poetry work:

-Workbook B
+Student Workbook B

 ~ consumable